What Is SaaS Operations? A Complete Guide to the Backbone of Scalable Software Companies

 The role of SaaS operations is to keep the entire machine running reliably and cost-effectively, while adapting to rapid scale.

-In early-stage startups, engineers often wear multiple hats and operations is an afterthought.
+In early-stage startups, engineers often wear multiple hats, and operations becomes an afterthought.
 But as revenue and customer volume scale, the cost of operational inefficiencies multiplies.

 Key reasons why SaaS operations matters: